stefanhayden/twitter-ebooks-corpus-builder/README.md

 Twitter eBooks Corpus Builder
 =======

-Accepts json, csv, and txt input and after backing up a twitter account will create a single txt corpus best for eBook    s twitter bot use.
+Accepts json, csv, and txt input and after optionally backing up a twitter account will create a single txt corpus best for eBooks twitter bot use.

 Quick Start
 =======